singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 description: A step-by-step guide on how to set up Jekyll with Netlify CMS.
 thumbnail: /uploads/netlifylogo.png
 cmsUserSlug: ""
-date: 2015-11-06
+date: 2015-11-06T00:00:00.000Z
 tags: null
 ---

 ### **Welcome to Netlify**
-*Something about jekyll netlify CMS and why it's good to start with a template like this.*
+Welcome to Netlify or should I say welcome to Netlify CMS, the first static site CMS system that can easily be integrated with almost any static site generator!

+I know - it sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over.
+In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our jekyll-netlify-cms template.

 ### **Setup your GitHub Repository**
+We'll start by getting our own copy of the template and then we'll set up a local version and configure it, before letting Netlify build it, but one thing at the time.

 #### 1. Get your own copy.
-Fork it online to your github account and rename from netlify-jekyll-cms to my-repo-name.
+First you need to fork your own copy of the [jekyll-netlify-cms template](https://github.com/netlify-templates/jekyll-netlify-cms) and give it a new name.

 #### 2. Local Work Space.
-Make a directory locally, open terminal and go to this location (cd my-local-repo-directory).
+Make a directory locally, open terminal (or the Windows prompt if you're using a Microsoft OS) and go to the location of this directory (cd my-local-repo-directory).
+This will be the location of your site, while working on your local machine.

 #### 3. Get Repository URL
+From the repo we made above, we want to clone a copy to our local directory.
+To do this we will first copy the remote GitHub URL (it will look like https://github.com/AccountName/RepoName.git or similar) from the above mentioned repo - the button looks like this:

 ![a1_remotegithuburl.png](/uploads/a1_remotegithuburl.png)

-From the repo you made in point 1, clone it to your local directory.
-First, get the repo-url and second, use it in the following line instead of my-repo-url (it will look like https://github.com/AccountName/RepoName.git or similar):
+Then we open a terminal window to the location of our local repo directory created above  and finally we use the following command (substitute my-repo-url with the URL you copied from GitHub):
 ```
 $ git clone my-repo-url .
 ```
 The full stop "." at the end specifies the current folder as the checkout folder, so make sure you are in the correct folder.
+Feel free to keep the Terminal window open, as we're not done with it yet!

 #### 4. Install the Netlify Git API.
 Go to the [Netlify Git API](https://github.com/netlify/netlify-git-api/releases) releases page and download the relevant version for your OS.

-* On Linux: decompress the netlify-cms-api file and add it to your path.
+Decompress the netlify-cms-api file and add it to your path.
 E.g. this can be done by using the command below from the directory where you have the file and it will move the executable to your bin directory, which is a part of the PATH:
 ```
 $ sudo mv netlify-git-api '/bin'
 ```
-* On Mac: *we will add description here*
-* On Windows: *we will add description here*
+Note that this step differs a bit on a Windows machine.

 #### 5. Set up your gemfile
-We want to use Jekyll 3.0.0 and since we're using github, we will also add the github pages plugin.
+We want to use Jekyll 3.0.0 in our example and since we're using github, we will also add the github pages plugin.
 To do this, we open the gemfile in the root directory and change/add the following:
 ```
 gem 'jekyll', '~> 3.0.0'
 gem 'jekyll-sitemap'